The square footage of a house … how important is it when you are buying or selling a home?

 The Problem Of Using Price Per Square Foot To Determine Value

-For many, who are inexperienced in the subtleties of pricing homes , they will use the price per square foot to determine the value of a home.
+Many buyers or sellers, who are inexperienced in the subtleties of pricing homes, will use the price per square foot to determine the value of a home.

-While a home square footage will play a large role in the price of a home, it must be used with many other criteria to determine value.
+While a home’s square footage will play a large role in the price of a home, it must be used with many other criteria to determine value.

 Square footage is only one of several critical criteria to accurately price a home.

-Take a cross section of Tewksbury MA homes for sale.
+Take a cross-section of Tewksbury MA homes for sale.
 I have taken all the homes between 1600-2400 square feet that have sold in the past 6 months.
-The price per square foot ranged from a low of a $193 per square foot to a high of $305 a square foot.
+The price per square foot ranged from a low of $193 per square foot to a high of $305 a square foot.

 Age, condition, function, appeal, location, lot size, etc… all are all criteria that need to be factored into the correct pricing of a home.